Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Results and discussion

-Furthermore, the above case studies illustrate the scalability of the proposed DAE simulation.
+The above case studies illustrate the scalability of the proposed DAE simulation.
 For the V-Tilted case, the state dimension is $n_x=24{,}300$ states, while for Walnut Gulch it is $n_x=756{,}492$ states.
 This corresponds to an increase in state dimension by a factor of approximately $31.1$ from the synthetic to the real watershed.
 The solver runtimes for the implicit BDF method are $22.34\;\mr{s}$ for V-Tilted and $491.90\;\mr{s}$ for Walnut Gulch, which reflects a moderate increase in runtime relative to the increase in state dimension.
-This scalability is attributed to the sparsity of the Jacobian matrix $\m J_{k+1}^{(i)}$ used in the Newton iteration, which exploits the local connectivity structure of the cell graph $\mc{G}$.
-However, it is important to note that the DAE BDF solver requires more computational effort per time step than the explicit CA routing and local inertia baselines, which have runtimes of $3.22\;\mr{s}$ and $10.81\;\mr{s}$ for V-Tilted, and $56.01\;\mr{s}$ and $195.59\;\mr{s}$ for Walnut Gulch, respectively.
+This scalability is attributed to the sparsity of the Jacobian matrix $\m J_{k+1}^{(i)}$ used in the Newton iteration, which exploits the local connectivity structure of the cell graph $\mc{G}$. \comment{The stacked system matrix $\m A[k]$ in the covariance mapping~\eqref{eq:Kxx} inherits this sparsity.
+The Jacobian $\m A_k^{\m\psi}$ couples a central cell to at most its four von Neumann neighbors, thus the number of nonzero entries per row is bounded by a small constant independent of $K$, and the total number of nonzero entries in $\m A[k]$ grows linearly with $K$.
+The block structure in~\eqref{eq:Ak_structure} enables the covariance computation to be decomposed and evaluated independently at each cell without assembling the global stacked matrix $\m A[k]$ explicitly.} However, it is important to note that the DAE BDF solver requires more computational effort per time step than the explicit CA routing and local inertia baselines, which have runtimes of $3.22\;\mr{s}$ and $10.81\;\mr{s}$ for V-Tilted, and $56.01\;\mr{s}$ and $195.59\;\mr{s}$ for Walnut Gulch, respectively.
 While the computational cost of the DAE solver is higher, the implicit Newton solve in~\eqref{eq:newton_iteration} enforces the coupled differential dynamics~\eqref{eq:diff_states} and the algebraic Manning discharge constraints~\eqref{eq:algebraic_constraint} simultaneously at each time step, rather than decoupling them as in the explicit/semi-implicit baselines.
 This simultaneous coupling is essential for the covariance propagation framework: the linearized DAE Jacobians $\m A_k^{\m\psi}$ and $\m B_{\theta,k}$ in~\eqref{eq:Ak_Btheta_def} are evaluated at operating points where the mass balance, infiltration, and flow constraints are jointly satisfied, ensuring that the propagated uncertainty in $\mr{K}_{\m x\m x}(k)$ reflects the full coupled system response.
 Uncertainty quantification is then evaluated in the remaining subsections using the covariance mapping in Proposition~\ref{thm:pse_solution} under the regularity and solvability conditions of Assumption~\ref{asmp:dae_regular}.